4305 N Garfield St # 221 Midland, TX 79705

 Are you missing multiple teeth?
 Do you have full arches of lost teeth?
 If you’ve recently lost some of your natural teeth, you may be considering dentures as a replacement option.
 Dr. Michael Courter provides our patients with traditional dentures and modern dentures in his Midland, TX dental office.

-Dentures are traditionally removable, but removable dentures often do not fully support the bite and can slide around in the mouth.
-In addition to this, the adhesive used to keep removable dentures in place can be messy and not fully effective.
+Dentures are traditionally removable, but removable dentures don’t fully support the bite and can slide around in the mouth.
+In addition, the adhesive used to keep removable dentures in place can be messy and not fully effective.

 Dr. Courter can provide patients with either partial dentures, full dentures, or implant-supported dentures.
 Partial dentures restore several consecutive teeth, while full dentures replace arches of missing teeth.
-Implant-supported dentures provide all the benefits of full dentures, but with the added benefit of permanence using dental implants.
+Implant-supported dentures provide all the benefits of full dentures, but with permanence using dental implants.

 Choosing modern dentures helps our patients with missing teeth improve the aesthetics and health of their smiles.
 Continue reading to learn more about this restorative dentistry option that we provide.